shellywanamaker/shellywanamaker.github.io/_posts/2017-02-13-Going-through-DDA.md

 tag: [gigas, oyster, proteomics, dda, linux, windows]
 ---

-In an attempt to go from mzXML I took Rhonda's mzXML files on Emu, copied them to my directory and rand the following
+In an attempt to go from mzXML to Abacus, I took Rhonda's mzXML files on Emu, copied them to my directory and rand the following

 ```